🤓 Joshua Herzig-Marx - Startup product coach

 Slacks and other communities

-• Rand’s Leadership Slack: https://randsinrepose.com/welcome-to-rands-leadership-slack/ (free, large, well run, more engineering-focused, but plenty of channels for founders and entrepreneurs as well as networking and lifestyle)
+• Rand’s Leadership Slack: https://randsinrepose.com/welcome-to-rands-leadership-slack/.
+It’s free, very large, and very well run.
+It’s overall more engineering-focused, but plenty of channels for founders and entrepreneurs.